 Courses in indigenous issues may focus on issues in the United States or broaden their examination to include other areas in the northern hemisphere.
 These courses explore a wide range of issues that affect indigenous populations, such as education, alienation of land, government policies, language loss and more.
 Courses in the subject typically serve as a foundation for more advanced coursework and might discuss the history of these indigenous populations, including colonization and decolonization, to provide a broader background for students.

 Students in traditional ecological knowledge courses explore the relationship between ecology and the social sciences.
 These courses often include readings to study ecological processes and concepts and how they affect habitation in various areas.
 Students also examine how climate change and other ecological changes cause social changes and adaptations.

-As the name suggests, students in these courses examine a range of American Indian literature.
-Students read a variety of pieces from different genres that were written by or were written about American Indians.
-Content also comes from different tribes and some of these courses may be considered a capstone course.
+As the name suggests, students in these courses examine a range of Native American literature.
+Students read a variety of pieces from different genres that were written by or were written about Native Americans.
+Content also comes from different tribes, and some of these courses may be considered a capstone course.

 Most courses in native North American languages examine the linguistic anthropology and general linguistics of the continent.
 Students study the history and structures of these languages, as well as the linguistic theories surrounding them.
 Other topics include syntax, phonology, grammar, language socialization, semiotics and more.